openshift/enhancements/enhancements/cloud-integration/infrastructure-external-platform-type.md

 Significant part of the code around PlatformType handling lives in the ["openshift/library-go"](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go).

-For the moment, this code is responsible for the decision around kubelet and kcm flags.
+Currently, this code is responsible for the decision around kubelet and kcm flags.
 Precisely, [IsCloudProviderExternal](https://github.com/openshift/library-go/blob/e1213f6ec5d10aa4aa8a4cac2780b1dc674c0396/pkg/operator/configobserver/cloudprovider/observe_cloudprovider.go#L154) function is used for decisions around kubelet and KCM flags (within MCO and KCMO respectively).
 Also, this code is used for the decision-making about CCM operator engagement.

+This piece should be changed to react appropriately to the "External" platform type.
+During the first phases, it will need to behave the same as in the case of the "None" platform type.
+Then, in upcoming phases, it will need to respect additional parameters from the "External" platform spec down the road.

 #### Machine Api Operator